-No two knives are the same - neither in terms of angles, nor the steel they have been made from.
-Our professional knifesmiths will examine your knife and give it the tender loving care it requires and deserves.
+No two knives are the same - blades can be made from a variety of materials and are ground to varying angles.
+Our professional knife smiths will examine your knife and give it the sharpening treatment it deserves.

-The correct or best angle is determined by the knife's design, use, steel and type.
-As a rule of thumb, the lower the angle, the less durable the edge becomes.
+The correct or best angle is determined by the knife's design, type of use, and steel.
+As a rule of thumb, the more acute the angle, the less durable the edge becomes.
 Think of a razor, for example.
-Its low angle makes it extremely sharp, but you won’t be able to cut through tougher material without damaging the blade.
+Its acute angle makes it extremely sharp.
+This causes the sharp edge of the blade to be more fragile.
+It will be difficult to cut through denser material without damaging the blade.

-The two main types of knives are European (mostly German) and Asian (mostly Japanese).
-While Japanese knives traditionally have a single bevel, i.e. they are sharpened on one side of the blade only, the vast majority of Japanese knives manufactured for and sold in the U.S. have double bevel blades.
+The two main types of knives are Western style blades from Europe (mostly German) and Eastern style blades from Asia (mostly Japanese).
+Japanese knives traditionally have a single bevel, i.e. they are sharpened on one side of the blade only.
+The vast majority of Japanese knives manufactured for and sold in the U.S. have double bevel blades.
 German knives always have double bevel blades.

-When we are talking about an angle, we are always talking about the angle on one side.
+When we refer to an angle of a knife, we are always talking about the angle on one side.
 Putting a 20-degree angle on a double bevel blade means putting 20-degrees on each side, i.e. the edge of your knife will have an angle of 40 degrees in total.

-A 17 to 20-degree is the best knife sharpening angle for to the majority of all kitchen knives, with most western knives falling into the 20-22 degree category.
-Asian knives sold in the U.S. usually have a slightly lower angle and both sides are sharpened to about 15 degrees.
+The majority of kitchen knives are sharpened to a 17 to 20-degree angle.
+Many Western knife angles fall into the 20-22 degree category.
+Asian knives sold in the U.S. usually have a more acute angle and both sides are sharpened to about 15 degrees.

-European knives are generally made from a softer variety of steel that makes them a little more forgiving to the high-impact style of chopping traditionally used in Western cooking.
-Putting a low degree angle on the blade would make them very sharp but also more prone to damage, i.e. they would require more frequent sharpening.
-Asian knives are made from a tougher, yet more brittle steel, which means they can take a lower degree angle, given that they are used in the intended way.
+European knives are generally made from a softer variety of stainless steel that has a lower amount of carbon.
+This makes them a little more forgiving to the high-impact style of chopping traditionally used in Western cooking.
+Putting an acute angle on the blade would make them very sharp but also more prone to dull quicker and require more frequent sharpening.
+Asian knives are made from a higher carbon, more brittle steel.
+These blades can be sharpened to a more acute angle.